ONSdigital/census-contact-centre-service-api/README.md

-This is the Census Contact Centre Service public API model project.
+This is the ONS Census Contact Centre Service public API model project.

 It simply contains the representation objects sent/returned to/from the Contact Centre Service REST endpoints and its swagger API